davidobrien1985/davidobrien1985.github.io/blog/_posts/2015-05-05-azure-automation-graphical-runbooks.md

 Microsoft Ignite 2015 conference is in full swing and they have already announced a lot of cool things at last week's Build conference that we've seen covered in a lot of articles.
 This article here will focus on one of the new features in Azure Automation.

-I have already touched this in my [last article here](/2015/05/azure-automation-whats-new), Azure Automation now comes with a graphical user interface to author runbooks.
+I have already touched this in my [last article here](/2015/05/azure-automation-whats-new), Azure Automation now comes with a graphical user interface to

 ## Why do you need an Azure Automation GUI?

 To be honest, no idea, but it's something still a lot of people think they need.
 Funny thing is, they say that thinking that they can't expect everybody to be able to code.
 True, but if you want to still be around in the upcoming future (jobwise, in IT), you kinda do.

-## Authoring runbooks on Azure Automation
+##

-You basically now have got two options to author runbooks, a textual and a graphical option.
-Make your choice, you **cannot** convert a runbook afterwards.
-At least not yet, maybe later.
+You basically now have got two options to

-How does it look like authoring a graphical runbook now?
-Is it like System Center Orchestrator?
-Fortunately not!
+How does it look like

 ![Azure Automation Runbooks](/media/2015/05/AA_Runbooks.png)